tlourey/tlourey.github.io/pages/ama-dcr-law.md

 * Defines the things it collections
 * Defines the destination for those things
 * Can define transformations of those things to the destination.
-  * Most common transformation is to reduce the amount of data being imported after it has been colelcted
+  * Most common transformation is to reduce the amount of data being imported after it has been collected
 * Must be in same region as the Log Analytics Workspace it is sending things to

 ### Transformation